Sponsored by HealthX and the CDCN

 - MS3s would be expected to take a year off to work full-time on this fellowship and research with Dr. Fajgenbaum

-- Contact Dr. David Fajgenbaum to express your interest and ask questions (optional)
+- Contact Amber Cohen to express your interest and ask questions (optional)

 - Fill out the Biomedical Leadership Fellowship application

 - Dr. Fajgenbaum will conduct interviews on a rolling basis

-- Applications are accepted on a rolling basis October 2020 until September 2021; early applications strongly preferred, and the winning BLF may be selected before the deadline.
+- Applications are accepted on a rolling basis from September 2022 until September 2023; early applications strongly preferred, and the winning BLF may be selected before the deadline.

 - Start date: Flexible—Start date anytime between January 2023-September 2023.